Vanessa Ganguin

 Priority service back for family visa applications saving months of waiting · Lexis PSL · Jan 10, 2023

-US colleges make up over half of new list of universities whose graduates qualify for UK’s High Potential Individual visa · BritishAmerican Business · Nov 2, 2022
+US colleges over half the universities whose graduates qualify for UK’s High Potential Individual visa · BritishAmerican Business · Nov 2, 2022

 Employers face a growing rift in government on hiring talent from abroad · HR Magazine · Oct 13, 2022